ssnover/lab-blog/collections/_posts/2024-03-13-megabit-poc.md

 When I first started in on this project I was envisioning apps following a permissions model like an Android app, where fine-grained permissions to host resources are exposed to properly sandbox apps.
 The ecosystem is not currently there, but not because it's held back technologically, it's only missing the effort to build out the necessary APIs around existing runtimes like `wasmtime` in order to selectively stub some specific parts of WASI with a `SandboxPermissionDenied` returning function or something of the sort.
 I think fine control like this likely develop soon as it's useful not just for edge devices where you want to keep things from snooping on your local network, but also in cloud environments where you want to limit which domains or IP addresses an app might be accessing.
 I see some upcoming talks at WasmIO 2024 discussing this very feature.

 An additional pain point that I'm stumbling on is utilizing async in apps. `wasmtime` supports asynchronous execution, but it seems to require making all of the APIs exported to the host `async`, and the complication of supporting the Rust async model across multiple languages means that convenient wrappers like `extism` become more difficult to implement, maintain, and use in a consistent way.
 One way I'm currently envisioning circumventing this is simply adding an additional entrypoint API which allows the host to "warn" the guest environment of an incoming cancel if it doesn't complete.
 I think this willl allow the host to cancel misbehaving apps while being tolerant of an internally running async executor.

+As a reminder, if you're curious about the code, it can be found [here](https://github.com/ssnover/megabit).